Boston Township, Ohio: History

+The Hopewell Culture inhabited the area by ~200AD and constructed the Everett Mound near Everett.

 Boston Township was established in 1811.
 Boston Township's land has been in the following counties:

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

-Public services
+Transportation

+Highways

 Boston Township is served by Interstate 271, which has an exit onto State Route 303 at the border with Richfield Township, and by State Route 303, which goes east–west through the middle of the township.
 The Ohio Turnpike (Interstate 80) passes through the township without any exits.